The Menacing Storm: The Future of Art Books in the Digital Age

-In London, summer is a bit of oxymoron because for the past few weeks, it had been raining every single day.
-But whether it rains or the sun shines in the UK, I am just amazed how the weather could be such a mundane ice-breaker in conversations whether it be on the lift or the bus stop.
+In London, summer is a bit of an oxymoron because for, the past few weeks, it had been raining every single day.
+But whether it rains or the sun shines in the UK, I am just amazed how the weather could be such a mundane ice-breaker in conversations whether it be on the lift or at the bus stop.
 But beyond the topic of weather, small talk just falls short.

 People are just in a hurry to really speak with one another.
-As soon as the doors of the lift open, it's too late to catch the slightest spark if there ever was any to begin with.
+As soon as the doors of the lift open, it's too late to catch the slightest spark if there ever was any, to begin with.
 I miss the sunny disposition of the people in the Philippines where elevator conversations become the start of real friendship.
 In the UK, the weather is just what it is.
 Always cloudy with occasional rain.

-On another front but still on the subject of weather and oxymorons – There is a brewing storm in publishing industry posed by the digital age.
-The once untouchable industry is still standing, but flailing to maintain ground.
+On another front but still on the subject of weather and oxymorons – There is a brewing storm in the publishing industry posed by the digital age.
+The once untouchable industry is still standing, but flailing to maintain its ground.
 Publishers are still stubbornly resisting the digital threat and what could certainly become a deluge to their business.